imh/hipsterplot/README.md

 hipsterplot
 ===========

-because matplotlib is too mainstream
+because matplotlib is too mainstream (or you broke it like I did)

 for example: